 The contemporary American fire scene

 The past 50 years have witnessed remarkable changes in American fire policy, institutions, sciences, and practices.
 Yet the standard history, Fire in America, ends in the 1970s.
 It misses the momentous events that make America's great cultural revolution on fire.
 But more is at stake than missing years.
 The revolution changed the storyline.
-It deserves its own narrative.
-Now it has one.
+It deserves its own narrative and its own pyrogeography.
+Now it has them.

 Between Two Fires: A Fire History of Contemporary America